What Are the Cheapest Days of the Week to Fly?

 What's the Cheapest Time of Day to Fly?

 The time of day you fly can impact your fares, but it can be difficult to pinpoint exactly how.
-For instance, conventional wisdom is that early morning flights are generally cheaper than midday flights, but that's not always the case.
+Conventional wisdom is that early morning flights are generally cheaper than midday flights.
+But that's not always the case.

 Arrival times could give you an idea of why a fare may cost more.
-That 7:05 a.m. flight gets you to LAX by 10:00 a.m., giving you a full day for business meetings or sightseeing.
-The later flights eat up most of your day in travel, which could be why they're cheaper.
+That 7 a.m. flight out of New York gets you to Los Angeles by 10 a.m., giving you a full day for business meetings or sightseeing.
+The later flights eat up most of your day in travel, possibly making them less desirable.

 Clearly, actual prices can vary greatly no matter when you fly, so it's best to do your own research and not rely on recommended flight times.